jmnakano-swt/GE-4120-ELECTIVE/Activity 2: Personal Branding/README.md

 The colors I selected were intended to communicate **softness, femininity, romance, nature, cleanliness, elegance, and sophistication**.

-The addition of maroon red also helped give the palette more depth and allowed the brand to have a stronger accent color without losing its soft and feminine character.
+The addition of burgundy helped give the palette more depth and allowed the brand to have a stronger accent color without losing its soft and feminine character.

 Similarly, each font was assigned a specific role so that the typography would remain both visually interesting and functional.